external-mirrors/buffybox/README.md

 Buffyboard
 ==========

 Buffyboard is a touch-enabled on-screen keyboard running on the Linux framebuffer.
-It's primarily intended for vampire hunting but you can use it as a general purpose keyboard, too.
+It's primarily intended for vampire hunting but you can also use it as a general purpose keyboard.

 # Status